 The more precise your search, the fewer, but more targeted lot alerts you will receive.
 Single words or simple phrases like “diamond” or “19th century,” will return too many matches to sort through.

 Try refining your search by including more specific detail.
 Your refined keywords may be “Art Deco diamond,” or “19th-century Chinese Export porcelain vase.”

 The option “all of these words” is selected by default, and means that Lot Alert will only send you results that contain all of the words you entered, regardless of the order.
 You can select “any of these words” to get more results.
 For example, a Lot Alert for “Jensen sterling silver” with “any of these words” selected will alert you to information about all silver, all sterling, and all works by Georg Jensen.
 Be careful using “any of these words,” though.
-If you had put in “Georg Jensen sterling silver,” you’d also get alerted about every single item with the name “George” in its description!
+If you had put in “Georg Jensen sterling silver,” you’d also get alerted about every single item with the name “Georg” in its description!

 Lot Alert searches each and every Skinner auction, so you’ll receive an email alerting you to any pieces matching the keywords you select, no matter what auction they are in.
-If you are looking for “Danish Modern,” you might only browse 20th Century Design auction catalogues, but Lot Alert will email you automatically when Danish Modern is offered in one of our monthly Discovery estate auctions or even in a single-owner sale.
+If you are looking for “Danish Modern,” you might only browse 20th Century Design auction catalogs, but Lot Alert will email you automatically when Danish Modern is offered in one of our monthly Discovery estate auctions or even in a single-owner sale.

 Do you use Lot Alert?
 What keywords return the best results for you?

 Note: This post was originally published on June 15, 2011, and was revised on December 27, 2019.